Jack the Giant Killer: British giants

 Thunderdell is a two-headed giant that crashes a banquet that is prepared for Jack.

-Galligantus is a giant holds captive many knights and ladies and a Duke's daughter who has been transformed into a white doe through the power of a sorcerer.
+Galligantus is a giant who holds captive many knights and ladies and a Duke's daughter who has been transformed into a white doe through the power of a sorcerer.
 Jack beheads the giant, the sorcerer flees, the Duke's daughter is restored to her true shape, and the captives are freed.